At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation, response and recovery.

 - community resilience

-- register with EV CREW; a referral service between volunteers and natural disaster response agencies.
-This gives you access to volunteer opportunities.
+- register with EV CREW; a referral service between volunteers and disaster response agencies or community organisations.
+This gives you access to emergency volunteer opportunities.

 Make connections with:

 - like-minded people via social media

 Join the Care Army